Espoo: Railway transport

 There are nine railway stations in Espoo, of which only the Leppävaara railway station serves long-distance traffic.
 The Leppävaara railway station is the busiest railway station in Espoo, with the Espoo railway station being the second busiest.

 The local traffic on the Rantarata railway is frequent, and the train lines are marked with letters.
 L trains stop at every station from Helsinki Central Station to Kirkkonummi railway station.
 E, U, L and X trains stop at every station in Espoo and Kauniainen except Mäkkylä railway station.
 Only A and L trains stop at Mäkkylä.
 Y trains between Helsinki Central Station and Siuntio railway station stop at Leppävaara railway station, Espoo railway station and Kauklahti railway station.
 A trains travel along the Leppävaara city railway with a terminus at Leppävaara.
-All local trains travelling through Espoo stop at Pasila railway station, with connections to Tampere and Saint Petersburg in Russia, and also at Huopalahti railway station, with a P train connection to the Helsinki Airport in northern Vantaa.
+All local trains travelling through Espoo stop at Pasila railway station, with connections to Tampere, and also at Huopalahti railway station, with a P train connection to the Helsinki Airport in northern Vantaa.

 Long-distance trains between Helsinki and Turku previously stopped at Espoo railway station.
 Starting from autumn 2015 the stop was moved to Leppävaara railway station.